nzielln/animator/animation/resources/README.md

 view itself uses a JFrame, JButton, JPanel, and JLabel to set up the visual layout and functionality for the user slow down, speed up, loop, rewind, or play and pause the animation within the Playback view.
 We also make use of JMenuBar, JMenuItem and JFileChooser to allow the user to save their animation and/or upload an animation to the playback view for viewing.
+We chose to create a different interface for the Playback View as it did not have a lot of overlapping methods with the other view types.

 ## Controller Design (Assignment 8)